TheMossConcept/MyTrash/README.md

 ## The staging environment

 The staging environment contains a separat cosmos db, function app, static web app and mobile apps that are deployed to the Expo Go app.
 It is completely isolated from production except for the fact that they use the same AD.
 The environment is controlled by the environment variable `APPLICATION_ENVIRONMENT`.
 The possible values include `local`, `staging` and `production`.

+The staging environment can be access at `https://polite-field-0d14ffe03.azurestaticapps.net/` and the production environment can be access at `https://mytrash.houe.com`.